 Use our online catalog to search for resources available from the UNCSA library: print books and ebooks; music scores and sheet music; articles from scholarly journals, magazines, and newspapers; and physical and streaming audio and video recordings.
 Here are some tips for using the catalog most efficiently:

-The library provides a wealth of music scores, both print and electronic, to support the performance, study, and research needs of students and faculty.
-To find a score, search by title and/or author in the catalog and then limit your results by clicking on the “Resource Type” filter on the left side of the screen and choosing “Scores.”
+The library provides a wealth of sheet music and music scores, both print and electronic, to support the performance, study, and research needs of students and faculty.
+To find a piece of sheet music or score, search by title and/or author in the catalog and then limit your results by clicking on the “Resource Type” filter on the left side of the screen and choosing “Scores.”

 Our sheet music collection is located in hanging folders on the fourth floor of the library and is organized by ensemble size (from solo to octet), followed by vocal music.
 Other print scores are located in the fourth-floor stacks, arranged by Library of Congress call number.
 The information after “Available at” in a catalog thumbnail record will tell you where to find an item.